 They can negatively impact property values, agricultural productivity, public utility operations, native fisheries, tourism, outdoor recreation and the overall health of an ecosystem.
 Since people often contribute to the problem by spreading these organisms intentionally or unwittingly, public awareness and support are crucial for combating the invasion.

 Eradication by Mastication is dedicated to increasing public awareness and support to combat the havoc invasive plants and animals cause our natural world and national economy.
 But we need your help.
 Together, we will help Eradication by Mastication grow, and advance our mission.
 Together, we will be the reason our native habitats will thrive.

-A look at how to manage edible invasive species
+Species Information: A look at how to manage edible invasives

 These fast-spreading “trash fish” are vicarious eaters and huge competitors against salmon.
 Net and bow fishing are the best ways to go, in terms of minimizing their population.
 Renowned chef Phillippe Parola has had huge success in creating dishes with Asian carp where most people have previously considered it useless for eating.
 Besides catching and eating this fish, preventative measures are also important!
 Make sure not to move live fish from one location to another and never use wild-caught bait fish in waters where they did not come from.